lbl-srg/obc/specification/source/executiveSummary.rst

 correct implementation.

-A key paradigm shift is the development of a process and supporting software that pave the way for digitization of the controls delivery process.
+A key paradigm shift is the development of a process and supporting software that paves the way for digitization of the controls delivery process.
 The current process starts with the need for a design engineer to write a “controls sequence” using a verbose format to describe each part of the operation of a system.
 There are several